 - 1. Park personnel should inform the owners and users of shoreline property of the impact artificial light has on the ecology of the water and adjacent lands. - 2.
-The public should be advised to shield all outdoor lighting to comply with Full Cut-off (FOC) requirements and to turn off this lighting when they go to bed. - 3.
-Shoreline lighting should consist of yellow or red light with minimal content of blue.
-Blue and white lights should not be permitted. - 4.
-Light fixtures should be prohibited within ten metres of a shoreline unless they are deemed necessary by the Park manager.
-Overhead luminaires that shine into the water should not be permitted.
-Where applicable, the illumination level and colour should minimize their impact on the ecosystem. - 5.
-Where shoreline lighting is permitted, it should have Full Cut-off (FCO) fixtures with low wattage yellow or red light.
-Shielded bollard lighting with incandescent or LEDs should be used where dock managers have identified their need.
+The public should be advised to shield all outdoor lighting to comply with Full Cut-off (FCO) requirements and to turn off this lighting when they go to bed. - 3.
+Shoreline lighting should consist of amber or red light.
+Blue and white lights are not permitted. - 4.
+Light fixtures should be prohibited within ten metres of a shoreline unless the Park manager deems them necessary.
+Overhead luminaires that shine into the water are not permitted.
+Where applicable, the illumination height and colour shall minimize their impact on the ecosystem. - 5.
 High traffic areas and near machinery (lock facilities) may require higher levels of illumination at the discretion of the Park manager.